bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Greater Cleave

-If you have [Cleave](#Cleave) training, when making a charge you may target anyone with cleave who was in weapon range along the path.
+If you have [[#Cleave|Cleave]] training, when making a charge you may target anyone with cleave who was in weapon range along the path.

 ### Tumbling

 As skilled work, you can do acrobatic routines / dance.
-Make a [Variable Difficulty](Core/Skills#Variable%20Difficulty) [reflexes](Core/Agility#Reflexes) skill test, you receive 2 silver per [Step Of Success](Core/Skills#Step%20Of%20Success).
+Make a [[Skills#Variable Difficulty]] [[Agility#Reflexes]] skill test, you receive 2 silver per [[Skills#Step Of Success]].

 ### Heavy Hitter

-While wearing metal arm armour, you can parry and block using your arms and all of your attacks may knock back enemies [Strength](Core/Strength) meters.
+While wearing metal arm armour, you can parry and block using your arms and all of your attacks may knock back enemies [[Strength]] meters.

 ### Cross Arm Block